 - Real time Access to MNO’s SIM card Management and operation platforms (lifecycle control, APN configuration,)

-Editor’s Note: It is FFS whether information is provided from gthe following sources:Standard APIs with MNO that provide detailed real time information on Cellular connection Control plane: Context, Data consumption, Cell ID, RAT
+- Standard mechanisms by which the MNO can provide detailed timely information including RAN information.

+Editor’s Note: The RAN information aspects are FFS.

+Editor’s NOTE; it is FFS what ‘timely’ information means.

+NOTE3: The timeliness requirements for monitoring depend upon the circumstances of the deployment.
+An example granularity for monitoring information is once per minute.
+This has proven sufficient in many deployments, but others with greater observed variation in performance could require greater granularity, e.g. every 30 seconds.

-NOTE2: The information provided for inventory, SIM platform configuration and cellular control plan operational parameters could be required for the Configuration Management process.
+NOTE4: The information provided for inventory, SIM platform configuration and cellular control plan operational parameters could be required for the Configuration Management process.